addshore/mediawiki-docker-dev/README.md

       - /etc/resolv.conf:/etc/resolv.conf
 ```
 This will allow DPS to modify your `/etc/resolv.conf` and set itself as your system's primary DNS server.
-No changes to the `/etc/hosts` file are needed in this case.

 ### Advanced interactions with the environment